yoav-lavi/crispr/README.md

 ## Limitations

 - `crispr` reads files line-by-line, so a token broken into multiple lines (e.g. by formatting) will not be replaced
-- `crispr` currently requires all files in the template to be UTF-8 text files, running `crispr` on a folder containing (non ignored) binary files will result in an error

 ## Prior Art